Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 Next we will install it on our win-client VM.
 Boot up your win-client and log in.

-The first thing we are going to do is instal WSL (Windows Subsystem for Linux).
+The first thing we are going to do is install WSL (Windows Subsystem for Linux).
 This is a very powerful tool that allows you to run a virtualized instance of Linux inside Windows.
 It has many uses but in our case, it is used by Docker to run containers.
 We will be using an older (and stable) version of WSL as newer versions are known to cause issues.

 Open your web browser and go to:
 [WSL Releases](https://github.com/microsoft/WSL/releases)